tiaguu/PL1/README.md

 Examples p1 and p2                                          Nuno & Tiago

 Task 2
-Implementation of step-indexed evaluator                    Nome Proof of equivalence1                                       Nome Proof of inequivalence1                                     Nome Proof of p1_equivalent_p2                                   Nome
+Implementation of step-indexed evaluator                    Guilherme Proof of equivalence1                                       Guilherme Proof of inequivalence1                                     Guilherme Proof of p1_equivalent_p2                                   Guilherme

 Task 3.1
-Definition of ceval                                         Nome Proof of break_ignore                                       Nome Proof of while_continue                                     Nome Proof of while_stops_on_break                               Nome Proof of seq_continue                                       Nome Proof of seq_stops_on_break                                 Nome Proof of while_break_true                                   Nome
+Definition of ceval                                         Nome Proof of break_ignore                                       Nome Proof of while_continue                                     Nome Proof of while_stops_on_break                               Guilherme Proof of seq_continue                                       Guilherme Proof of seq_stops_on_break                                 Guilherme Proof of while_break_true                                   Nome

 Task 3.2
-Proof of ceval_step_more                                    Nuno & Guilherme
-Proof of ceval_step__ceval                                  Nuno Proof of ceval__ceval_step                                  Not done Informal proof of ceval_deterministic'                      Nuno
+Proof of ceval_step_more                                    Nuno (ate caso sequential) & Guilherme (resto) Proof of ceval_step__ceval                                  Nuno Proof of ceval__ceval_step                                  Not done Informal proof of ceval_deterministic'                      Nuno